Bharatkamble12/portfolio/portfolio/README.md

 ```
 portfolio-website
-├── src
+|
-│   ├── index.html        # Main HTML document for the portfolio website
+│ index.html        # Main HTML document for the portfolio website
-│   ├── styles
+│
-│   │   └── main.css      # Styles for the portfolio website
+│── main.css      # Styles for the portfolio website
 │   ├── scripts
 │   │   └── main.js       # JavaScript code for interactivity and functionality
 │   └── assets